I have a confession to make.

 Lesson #5: You Needn’t Put Your Dreams On Hold

 When I was 21, my ex-husband and I planned to live and work in the UK.
 Then I fell pregnant, and my itchy feet had to stay put.
-I love travel and seeing new places, but I believed that now I was a mother, I had to put all those dreams on hold.
-It was just the story I told myself, when the truth is I could have been out there enjoying what the world had to offer.
-It took me 12 years to realise I could travel the world anyway – with or without my kids.
+I love to travel and seeing new places, but I believed that now I was a mother, I had to put all those dreams on hold.
+It was just the story I told myself when the truth is I could have been out there enjoying what the world had to offer.
+It took me 12 years to realize I could travel the world anyway – with or without my kids.
 And it was the best thing I have ever done for myself.
 I’m a whole new person.

 If this sort of experience sounds even slightly interesting to you – then I wholeheartedly, passionately encourage you to do it.
 You only live one life, and time doesn’t wait for anyone.
 What are you waiting for?